 Excess body fat can increase the occurrence of night sweats and hot flashes because the body has a more difficult time with it's natural heat thermal regulation.
 See the article.
 See the following link for an article on this subject.

 Chemotherapy, a common treatment for cancer can leach the the body of estrogen, which brings on menopause in many women.
-One of the biggest complaints from women going through cancer treatments are the difficult night sweats that they must endure.
+One of the biggest complaints from women going through cancer treatments are the nasty night sweats that

 Sleep apnea is a sleep disorder characterized by pauses in breathing during sleep.
 These episodes each last long enough so one or more breaths are missed, and occur repeatedly throughout sleep.
 Sleep apnea is diagnosed with an overnight sleep test called a polysomnogram.
 Symptoms include, excessive daytime sleepiness, partner reports loud snoring, gasping during sleep and possible night sweats